TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-v2a-migration.md

 ### **Configuration Server registration failing due to permissions (requires admin approval)**

-If you are deploying the replication appliance on VMware using the .ova template, you'll need permissions to register an AAD application and to consent to delegated permissions to access resources.
+If you're deploying the replication appliance on VMware using the `.ova` template, you'll need permissions to register an AAD application and to consent to delegated permissions to access resources.
 You'll see a message asking for admin approval during appliance configuration if the tenant administrator of your Azure account hasn't given you permissions to provide user consent.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=2140829).

 If you are unable to consent to the necessary permissions, you can do one of the following: